History

 Just one year later, Ms. Agnieszka Nowak-Król accepted a W1 tenure-track professorship at the Institute of Inorganic Chemistry.
 Prof. Nowak-Król's group is concerned with the development of efficient synthesis methods for the synthesis of complex conjugated systems as well as low-viscosity, non-volatile organic dyes with tailor-made photophysical properties.

-After completing her habilitation, Dr. Alexandra Friedrich was appointed Privatdozentin August 2021.
+After completing her habilitation, Dr. Alexandra Friedrich was appointed Privatdozentin in August 2021.
 Alexandra Friedrich has been working at the Institute of Inorganic Chemistry since 2015 and habilitated in mineralogy at Goethe University Frankfurt in 2017.
 Her research focuses on the field of structural crystallography.
-In particular, she is concerned with the pressure-induced changes from intermolecular interactions up to polymerization for the production of new carbon-based nanomaterials, as well as with the time-resolved change of the crystal structure of luminescent molecular compounds in the excited state.
+In particular, she is concerned with the pressure-induced changes from intermolecular interactions, polymerization for the production of new carbon-based nanomaterials, as well as with the time-resolved change of the crystal structure of luminescent molecular compounds in the excited state.